Well I made that last minute decision and went to Kafountine in the Cassamance,

 some wonderful reviews in Google Maps and Trip Advisor

-Diabate the guard and gardener is now married and they both live on the house we
+Diabate the guard and gardener is now married and he and the lovely Aby both live

-built for him a couple of years ago.
-We have developed the site further, increasing
+in the house we built for him a couple of years ago.
+We have developed the site further,

-guests privacy yet still maintaining our open gate policy which means we still have
+increasing guests privacy yet still maintaining our open gate policy which means